 How to reach Siena

-BY TRAIN: from Florence (Firenze) in 1 hour 30 minutes, line Firenze-Empoli-Siena.
-From Pisa in 1 hour 45 minutes, line Pisa-Empoli-Siena.
-From Rome in 3 hours, line Roma-Chiusi-Siena.
+By train: From Florence (Firenze) in 1 hour 30 minutes, on the Firenze-Empoli-Siena line.
+From Pisa in 1 hour 45 minutes, on the Pisa-Empoli-Siena line.
+From Rome in 3 hours, on the Roma-Chiusi-Siena line.

 Things to see